 Find out about the most important recent Florida cases, selected by VerdictSearch editors.
 Coverage includes Miami-Dade, Palm Beach and Pinellas counties.

-Docs found not liable for death from spinal fluid buildup
+Doctor who prescribed pain meds found not liable for death

 |$21,000,000||American Bridge Bahamas, LTD v.
 Ritz-Carlton Hotel Co.||Miami-Dade Co.||May 14|